puppetlabs/facter/README.md

 ![Facter user interaction](docs/diagrams/facter_user_interaction.png?raw=true)

 ## Getting started
-After cloning the project, you can run facter by executing `./bin/facter`.
+After cloning the project, run `build_native_extensions.sh` and `bundle install` to install all dependencies.

+You can run facter by executing `./bin/facter`.
 The command will output all the facts that facter detected for the current os.

 In order to generate a fact, we can use the rake task `rake 'create_fact[<os>,<fact_name>]'` e.g. `rake 'create_fact[ubuntu,facterversion]'`